isaoxenaar/Countries-Currencies/README.md

-This TechAssignment was made for Anyfin.
+This TechAssignment was made for a Job Tech Test.

 It used the following modules: